Alpha and Omega (film): Books

-Video game
+Video games

 Published by Storm City Games, a video game adaptation called Alpha and Omega, based on the first film in the franchise of the same name, was exclusively released for the Nintendo DS on September 14, 2010 and was available in North America and Europe, although certain copies have been imported in other countries.
-It was panned for its poor graphics, bad controls, repetitive mini-games and lack of story.
+The game features four mini-games based on the movie - log boarding, an endless runner, a howling rhythm game, and golfing with touch screen controls.
+It was panned for its poor graphics, bad controls, and repetitive mini-games.

+Alpha and Omega: Alpha Run was a mobile game published by inXile Entertainment, released for iPhone and iPod Touch on September 16th, 2010.

+The game is similar to the Nintendo DS game's Alpha Run stages.

+The game was taken off of stores, and considered lost media, with only a few images existing.
+However, the game's files was found on the Internet Archive.

 Toys

 McDonald's released a line of eight toys for the film's release in the United Kingdom.

 Release

 Home media

 Alpha and Omega was released on DVD and Blu-ray Disc on January 11, 2011, which included a coupon for Great Wolf Resorts.